andybalham/blog-source-code/blog-posts/observations-on-azure-functions.md

-# Observations on Azure Functions
+# First observations on Azure Functions

 Recently, my focus at work has shifted from [AWS](TODO) development to [Azure](TODO) development.
 To help myself get properly acquainted with the technology, I have decided to set myself a Azure-based serverless challenge.
 That is, to build a multi-tenant webhook proxy.
 First using ClickOps and then using [Infrastructure as Code (IaC)](TODO).
 In this post, I will first look at writing a single [Azure Function](TODO) and see what that brings.